Murder of Sierah Joughin: Verdict and sentencing

-Closing arguments for the trial concluded on March 26, 2018 and jury deliberations began the same day.
-Worley was found guilty on March 28, 2018 of seventeen of the original nineteen charges, including aggravated murder, after jurors deliberated for a total of less than six hours.
+Closing arguments for the trial concluded on March 26, 2018, and jury deliberations began the same day.
+Worley was found guilty on March 28, 2018, of seventeen of the original nineteen charges, including aggravated murder, after jurors deliberated for less than six hours.

 Jury sentencing guidelines in Ohio required the jury to decide if any outweighing mitigating factors in Worley's case warranted a life sentence or if any outweighing aggravating factors warranted a death sentence.
 Worley's defense argued for a life sentence, describing him as a "damaged man".
 Criminal psychologist Dr. John Fabian, a witness for the defense, suggested the attack was motivated by "sexual sadism connected with a fetish disorder".
 He stated Worley had multiple mental health issues, and had diagnosed him with Sexual Paraphilia Disorder.
 Worley's defense, during their closing statement, suggested that Worley may have had an unnamed accomplice and had an incestuous relationship with his mother before her death.
 The prosecution dismissed both claims, stating the gravesite was dug hastily, requiring only one person, and that there was little evidence to support an inappropriate relationship between Worley and his mother.

 The prosecution argued that because Worley had an average upbringing and knew the difference between right and wrong, the aggravating factors of his crimes outweighed any disorders he may have.
 During the second day of testimony in the trial's penalty phase, prosecutors presented audio recordings between Worley's sister and a private investigator.
 She mentioned that Worley had been suspected of killing a prostitute in 2000 (but was never charged as no remains could be found), as well as another woman in the 1970s that Worley described as "the love of his life," but who was not identified and might have still been alive at the time of the interview.